• Skip to primary navigation

 Allison Campbell

-This chopped Caprese salad recipe with lettuce, cherry tomatoes and mozzarella is a perfect summer side salad or light lunch or dinner.
+This chopped Caprese salad with lettuce, cherry tomatoes, mozzarella and fresh basil is a perfect summer salad for two (or four side salads).

 Prep Time 15 minutes mins